MrBounty/HEG/README.md

 `, &Messages)
 ```

-*Note that .conversation.user, meaning 2 relationship!
+*Note the `.conversation.user` as filter, meaning 2 relationship!
 It would be a nightmare to do in SQL.*

 The query language of EdgeDB is named EdgeQL, here are some links for more infos (higly recommand the interactive tutorial):
 [Learn more about EdgeQL](https://www.edgedb.com/showcase/edgeql)